NucleusEngineering/hack-your-pipe/01_ingest_and_transform/11_challenge/README.md

 You will need to create a Pull Subscription to the Pub/Sub topic we already defined.
 This is a fundamental difference to the Push subscriptions we encountered in the previous two examples.
-Dataflow will pull the datapoints from the queue independently, depending on worker capacity.
+Dataflow will pull the data points from the queue independently, depending on worker capacity.

 Use this command: